-‘Grey’s Anatomy’ Recap: Huge Japril Moment Steals The Show In Episode 16
+‘Grey’s Anatomy’ Recap: Huge ‘Japril’ Moment Steals The Show In Episode 16

-Grey’s Anatomy season 13 episode 16 was solely devoted to Jackson Avery and April Kepner, or the couple formerly known as “Japril.”
-Throughout the history of Grey’s, Japril has been one of show’s most intriguing parings, and they ex-spouses have dealt with some of the most profound and heart-wrenching storylines in the history of Grey’s Anatomy.
-From April’s the semi-comical loss of April’s nearly 30-year-old virginity during their medical boards to the tragic loss of the couple’s premature, fatally disabled infant, the pair have been put through the emotional ringer.
+Grey’s Anatomy Season 13, Episode 16 was solely devoted to Jackson Avery and April Kepner, or the couple formerly known as “Japril.”
+Throughout the history of Grey’s, “Japril” has been one of show’s most intriguing parings, and the ex-spouses have dealt with some of the most profound and heart-wrenching storylines in the history of Grey’s Anatomy.
+From the semi-comical loss of April’s nearly 30-year-old virginity during their medical boards, to the tragic loss of the couple’s premature, fatally disabled infant, the pair have been put through the emotional ringer.

 can you believe japril saved grey's anatomy pic.twitter.com/6zeKzdtEEc